Is it just a flavour of the month, this zero-plastic idea?

 Furthermore, the industry is frustrated with the common practice of slitting of plastic covers to check what is inside the wrap.
 Even if there is a zip or a viewing panel, the inherent habit is to simply cut the plastic before looking for any access points, labels or other markings.

 On the other hand, Daywalk’s technical team has found that the canvas or similar outer material that make up reusable covers, commands respect from the guys on the hunt – cutter in hand.
-Instead of trying to slit the canvas or PVC or similar material, the operator is inclined to look for a zip or an access point.
+Instead of trying to slit the canvas or similar material, the operator is inclined to look for a zip or an access point.

 Improve Visibility for Transport teams